jshor/symbology/docs/docs/development.md

 ## Automated builds and CI

-Both [AppVeyor](https://ci.appveyor.com/project/jshor/symbology) and [Travis CI](https://travis-ci.org/jshor/symbology) are leveraged to automatically build and test pull requests.
+GitHub Actions will automatically build and test pull requests.
 At least one admin PR approval and all status checks are required to merge a PR.

 The following status checks are implemented: